 There was a time in my life when I expected people to independently realize what was wrong or telepathically understand how they offended me.
 The expectation was unfair to them as well as myself.
 People aren't mind readers as much as we'd like them to be at times.
 Placing the expectation on others takes away our responsibility of articulating what is or isn't appropriate behavior to us.

 When we neglect to address the issues by having these "uncomfortable" conversations, we are giving the offender license to commit continued offenses.
 If the situation is not discussed, the actions or undesirable language will go on.
 Addressing the issue makes the person aware of how they treat you.
 It officially gives them notice of what you have defined as acceptable.
 It also helps them to appreciate that their unacceptable behavior will not be tolerated.
-You teach the people you are in a
+You teach the people you are in a relationship how to treat you.

 If someone chooses to continue these actions after communicating the negative impact their deeds have had on you, you must determine one of two things.
 First, will continuing the relationship be damaging to your mental